potikanond/26x497-2567-prisma-minio-v2/README.md

 docker compose -f ./docker/docker-compose.yml start
 ```

-## 5. Generate Prisma client from schema (execute once per project)
+## 3. Create database for Todo app

-Firstly, we need to use prisma to intialize database and tables in the database server.
+Once having access to a database server, we need to use `prisma` to intialize database and tables in the database server.

 ```bash
 npx prisma generate